akhtarnabeel/ecoforecastCS/SetupOpenWhisk.md

   sudo ./wskdev fresh
   ```

- ## NOTES:
+ ## NOTES for troubleshooting:

- If couchdb has trouble installing, change couchdb version from 2.1 to 2.3 in ~/openwhisk/ansible/group_vars/all
+ - If couchdb has trouble installing, change couchdb version from 2.1 to 2.3 in ~/openwhisk/ansible/group_vars/all